pvig/djangoBoutique/README.md

-# Django Rest Framework project
+# a Django Learning Project

-a simple vuejs3 frontend to consume the Django Rest API
+Shop-like boilerplate with a vuejs3 frontend which consume a Django Rest API

   ---

 ### dependencies used :

+* Frontend
 - vuelidate
 - apexcharts
 - axios
 - pinia
 - vuetify

+* Backend
 - django-environ
 - djangorestframework-simplejwt
 - corsheaders